toladata/Knowledgebase/12-learn-toladata/unit-3-new-program-setup/adding-detailed-program-data.md

 ---

-The devil is in the detail, so we'll go ahead and put some flesh on the previously added program.
+The devil is in the detail, so you can go ahead and put some flesh on your newly added program.

 [https://youtu.be/kq0zmS6pb\_I](https://www.gitbook.com/book/toladata/knowledgebase/edit#)